 Fiat on and off-ramps-Fiat on-ramps, powered by API Providers such as Ramp network, facilitate an exchange for users to buy digital assets with fiat currency through bank transfer, credit or debit card and Apple Pay.
-Where available, users can access these services to use 30 different fiat currencies, including major currencies such as the U.S. Dollar, EURO, and British Pound Sterling, to buy digital assets.
+Where available, users can access these services to use 30 different fiat currencies, including major currencies such as the

+U.S. dollar, EURO, and British Pound Sterling, to buy digital assets.
 Through our API Providers, users can sell digital assets for fiat currency and transfer such currency to their bank account utilizing the off-ramp, which is currently powered by API Providers such as MoonPay and Sardine.
-Users can exchange U.S. Dollar, EURO, and British Pound Sterling for crypto via MoonPay where available.
+Users can exchange U.S. dollar, EURO, and British Pound Sterling for crypto via MoonPay where available.

 The Company is not responsible for the fulfillment of any transactions between the user and an API Provider, the availability of specific digital assets or fiat currencies, or the pricing related to any transaction between the user and an API Provider.
 The Exodus interface uses information supplied directly by our API Providers to display users with the fiat currencies they may use to purchase supported digital assets and the digital assets that users may exchange for supported fiat currencies.
-Users can use the Exodus Platform to preview a desired fiat on and off-ramp transaction by entering the specific amount of fiat currency they wish to use to purchase the desired digital assets, or the amount of a digital asset hey wish to exchange for their desired fiat currency.
-Our API Providers make decisions as to which digital assets and fiat currencies they support and, as a result, our users' ability to transact in a particular fiat assets or fiat currency.
+Users can use the Exodus Platform to preview a desired fiat on and off-ramp transaction by entering the specific amount of fiat currency they wish to use to purchase the desired digital assets, or the amount of a digital asset they wish to exchange for their desired fiat currency.
+Our API Providers make decisions as to which digital assets and fiat currencies they support and, as a result, our users' ability to transact in a particular fiat currency or digital assets, as the case may be, depends on whether one or more API Providers supports a particular digital asset or fiat currency.
 Further, digital assets and fiat currencies offered by API Providers are subject to change, and previously supported digital assets or fiat currencies may become unavailable to users.